 For more than 30 years, the Bhutanis have offered personal and corporate support of our career workshops, teen health services, and other initiatives — efforts that became especially crucial during the pandemic.
 It all started in 1990 with a lucky event raffle ticket, which won Leslie a Swiss Army Watch.
 “We knew that we had to continue supporting an organization helping the next generation of children in New York City.
 These people are amazing heroes,” Leslie said.
 They are our heroes too.

+Missing Narrative for Financial Pages

+Missing Call to Action